ONLINE HELP

 • Test in a simulator (Test on the development computer):

 This test simulates a mobile device on the development computer.
 No connection to a mobile device is required during this test.
 You can use the debugger.
-However, this test being run on a PC and not on the real device, the application may behave differently in some ways.
+However, since the test is run on a PC and not on the device itself, the application may behave differently.

-• AndroidAndroid Widget iPhone/iPadIOS WidgetMac Catalyst Test on an emulator:
+• AndroidAndroid Widget iPhone/iPadIOS WidgetMac Catalyst Test in an emulator:

-The SDK is supplied with a device emulator.
-The test of the application can be run in an emulator.
-This option does not require a real device to run the tests but it provides a more accurate execution than the "simulator" mode.
+The SDK includes a device emulator.
+The application can be tested in an emulator.
+This option does not require a real device to run the tests but it provides a more accurate execution than the simulator.

-iPhone/iPadIOS WidgetMac Catalyst Please note: The emulator test is performed on a "Mac".
+iPhone/iPadIOS WidgetMac Catalyst Note: The emulator must be run on a Mac.

-• AndroidiPhone/iPad Direct test on the device connected to the development computer.
+• AndroidiPhone/iPad Direct test on the device connected to the development computer (via USB)

 In this case, the application file that corresponds to the project is created, copied directly to the device and executed.
-When running the program on the device, the device can be disconnected from the PC.
+Once the program is running on the device, you can disconnect the device from the PC.
 The debugger is available in Android and iOS.

 Test in the simulator

-To run the test of the current project on the development computer (in simulation mode):
+To test the current project on the development computer (in the simulator):

 1. Click Project Go icon in the quick access buttons (or press Ctrl + F9).

-2. If the first project window was not defined, a window is displayed, allowing you to select the first project window.
+2. If you have not yet defined the first window of the project, a window appears allowing you to select it.

 If the application is intended to be used on phones and tablets, two windows are displayed:

-• a window used to define the first project window on the phones.
+• a window for defining the first window of the project on phones.

-• a window used to define the first project window on the tablets.
+• a window for defining the first window of the project on tablets.

-3. Validate (if necessary) the warning window for the simulator mode.
+3. Close the warning window for the simulator mode.

 4. The editor is automatically minimized and the project is run.